- 2 cups whole wheat flour

 - Cut the dough in half (or thirds if you want smaller loaves) and cover the unused portion with plastic wrap.
 It can be kept in the fridge for up to two weeks.

 - Place the dough you’re going to use onto a floured surface and knead lightly 3-4 times, folding in half a few times.
-This is a minimal knead recipe so not much kneading is required.
-The dough will be slightly sticky, avoid putting any more flour on it than necessary to stop it from sticking to the surface.
+If you included the vital wheat gluten, not much kneading is required and this is probably enough.
+If you didn’t, continue to knead and fold for a minute or two.
+The dough will be slightly sticky, as you knead dust it with a little more flour, using only enough to stop it from sticking to the surface.

 - Shape the dough into a rough loaf shape and put it in a buttered 9x5” loaf pan.
 Cover with plastic wrap again and allow to rise for about an hour.
 Once it has risen in size again and if you poke a finger gently into the dough and the indent remains, this is ready.

-- Brush the top of the loaf with melted butter, then bake for about half an hour to 45 minutes, until the loaf starts to brown.
+- Brush the top of the loaf with melted butter, then bake for about half an hour, until the loaf starts to brown slightly.
 You can also lay a sheet of foil over the top of the loaf if you prefer a less crunchy crust.

 - Remove from oven and turn out of the pan onto a cooling rack.
-Cool for at least an hour before slicing, if you can resist it.
+Cool for at least half an hour before slicing, if you can wait.

 My favorite way to enjoy: lightly toasted, with butter and marmalade.
 This loaf was made in a standard supermarket tin foil loaf pan, and this batch made three this size.